Shellyda/Shellyda/README.md

 My name is Shellyda Barbosa.
 I'm a intrant ABI engineering student at CTG/UFPE, that found in technology area the opportunity to transform ideas into something that adds value to other people's lives. 💚

-    🌿 I try to practice empathy in my daily life, whenever possible, I want to leave the environment in a good mood and pleasant for everyone.

     🏁 I started my programming journey learning C language.

     ✍️ I'm current studying JavaScript, React, Syled Components, Git and GitHub.